 Family disputes are often complicated and can sometimes require legal services to resolve.
-Our experienced family lawyers in Moncton are here to help you by offering effective legal solutions.
+Our experienced family lawyers are here to help you by offering effective legal solutions.

 Meredith Bateman Law Office offers family law services including, but not limited to the following: